RitaTMCO/NLP-Telescope/README.md

   --num_splits INTEGER            Number of random partitions used in
                                   Bootstrap resampling.
   --sample_ratio FLOAT            Proportion (P) of the initial sample.
+  -n, --systems_names FILENAME    File that contains the names of the systems
+                                  per line.
   --help                          Show this message and exit.
 ```